IT Outsourcing in Eastern Europe: 2026 Market Overview

 Favorable taxation

-Did you know that outsourcing Eastern European developers can save you on taxes?
+Did you know that outsourcing Eastern European developers can save you money on taxes?
 Generally, taxes in this region are significantly lower than in the United States and many Western European countries.
-For instance, Bulgaria and Romania offer the lowest corporate income tax (CIT) among the EE countries, ranging from 9% to 16%, while in the US, it can reach 33%.
+For instance, Bulgaria and Romania offer the lowest corporate income tax (CIT) among the EE countries, ranging from 10% to 19%, while in the US, it can reach 33%.
+Want the full picture?
+Our legal pros at Alcor have compiled a clear tax overview of Eastern Europe – check it out:

 USA